behemot-biz/bokashi/README.md

 **Guide Page:**
 Using a flex layout did not suit the row/column structure I intended for the step-by-step guide.
 Switching to a grid layout proved more effective, offering the flexibility and control needed to achieve the desired presentation and functionality.

+**Contact Page:**
+Autocomplete not working.
+Miss-use of autocomplete, I moved autocomplete=“on” to the opening form tag.
+It works as expected.

 ### Testing against the user stories
 #### Homepage Visitor